The Climate Action Planning Institute

 Creating a government operations greenhouse gas inventory is a foundational step toward effective climate action.
 GHG inventories provide the data needed to set realistic goals and track progress toward reducing operating costs, energy use, and emissions.

-These documents are fundamental to the NY State Climate Smart Communities program, through which municipalities become both directly eligible for some grants, and at an increased likelihood for receiving other grants.
+These planning documents are also fundamental actions in the NY State Climate Smart Communities program, through which municipalities become both directly eligible for some grants, and at an increased likelihood for receiving other grants.

 What material is covered in monthly CAPI cohort meetings?